Who is at risk

 The risk of developing an eye condition becomes much more common as people enter their forties.
 If you are aged 40 or over, it is important that you include regular eye tests as part of your health care.

-Eye tests can be arranged through an optometrist, by referral to an ophthalmologist, or speak to your GP.
+Eye tests can be arranged through an optometrist, by referral to an ophthalmologist, or by speaking to your GP.